- Directed By: Les Mayfield

 |Domestic Box Office: $13,342,790||Overseas Box Office: $336,123|

-American Outlaws was dated again for August 17 and would open against Captain Corelli’s Mandolin and Rate Race.
-It was booked into 2,348 theaters and received awful reviews and was dead on arrival with $4,855,475 — placing #8 for the weekend led by American Pie 2 in its second frame.
-The film sank 58.3% to $2,026,733 the following weekend and promptly lost most of its theater count.
+American Outlaws was dated again for August 17 and bowed against Captain Corelli’s Mandolin and Rate Race.
+It was booked into 2,348 theaters and received awful reviews and was dead on arrival with $4,855,475 — placing #8 for the weekend led by the holdover American Pie 2.
+The picture sank 58.3% to $2,026,733 the following weekend and promptly lost most of its theater count.
 American Outlaws flopped out of theaters with $13,342,790.
-Morgan Creek would see back about $7.3 million after theaters take their percentage of the gross, far less than their P&A spend — plus their fee to WB for use of their distribution resources.
+Morgan Creek would see returned about $7.3 million after theaters take their percentage of the gross, far less than their P&A spend — plus their fee to WB for use of their distribution resources.

-The western theme had no appeal overseas and the film was dumped straight to video in almost every market.
-It cumed a mere $336,123 from a few territories and the majority of that number was from Russia with $254,019.
+The western theme had no appeal overseas and the movie was dumped straight to video in almost every market.
+It cumed a mere $336,123 from a few countries and the majority of that number was from Russia with $254,019.